Reconstructing QCD Spectral Functions with Gaussian Processes

 These promising phenomenological applications of the present results also highlight the necessity of further improving the reconstruction approach itself, for which a number of potential directions can be envisaged.
 This includes the aforementioned possibility of designing custom kernels for the problem at hand, potentially with analytic integrability against the KL kernel.
 Constructing suitable, expressive kernels may also be automated and improved through the use of hyperkernels~\cite{JMLR:v6:ong05a} or techniques such as deep kernel learning~\cite{wilson2015deep}.
 To account for some variability in the kernel hyperparameters, one may replace the maximum likelihood approach by an integral over parameter space using a suitable hyperprior which encodes any prior assumptions.
 Alternatively, optimal hyperparameters may also be selected based on a data-driven machine learning approach, using datasets consisting of pairs of correlators and associated spectral functions.

 Furthermore, the flexibility of the GPR framework allows the incorporation of various supplementary constraints derived from theoretical arguments, such as information about derivatives, known asymptotic behaviors, or normalization conditions.
-This is expected to further improve the accuracy and reliability of the reconstruction and will be the subject of future research, accompanied by direct functional computations of further spectral properties along the lines of~\cite{Horak:2020eng, Horak:2021pfr}.
+This is expected to further improve the accuracy and reliability of the reconstruction, in particular for the IR and UV tails of the spectral functions that are otherwise difficult to resolve.
+This will be the subject of future work, accompanied by direct functional computations of further spectral properties along the lines of~\cite{Horak:2020eng, Horak:2021pfr}.

 The immediate next steps in our endeavor towards unveiling real-time properties of QCD are the application and extension of the present numerical method to quark propagators as well as correlation functions computed at finite temperature.
 This will enable quantitative studies of hitherto theoretically inaccessible non-equilibrium dynamics of QCD in the transport phase of heavy-ion collisions within a first-principle approach.\\